tanyaeskon/konyukhova_cs410/apptbook/src/main/resources/edu/pdx/cs/joy/tk24/README.txt

 The program checks for common issues like:

    - Missing arguments
     - Too many arguments
     - Invalid date/time formats
     - Empty description
+    - Mismatched owner names between arguments and file contents
+    - File I/O errors (e.g., unreadable or malformed files)

  If anything goes wrong, it prints an error message and exits without crashing.

 --------------------------------------------------
 Classes I implemented
 --------------------------------------------------

-  Project1.java
+ Project2.java
      - The main class.
-It handles parsing the command-line arguments and printing the appointment.
+It handles parsing the command-line arguments, coordinating the logic, and reporting errors.

    Appointment.java
      - A simple class that stores the description, begin time, and end time of an appointment.

    AppointmentBook.java
      - Represents a collection of appointments for one owner.

+   TextParser.java
+     - Reads appointments from a text file and constructs an AppointmentBook object.

+   TextDumper.java
+     - Writes the contents of an AppointmentBook to a text file in a readable format.

    AppointmentTest.java
      - Unit tests for the Appointment class.

    Project1IT.java
-    - Integration tests for the Project1 main program.
+     - Integration tests for the full Project2 application, covering file and command-line use cases.

 --------------------------------------------------
 Notes
 --------------------------------------------------

-This is just Part 1 of the Appointment Book project.
-Later versions will add features like reading/writing from files and searching appointments.
-For now, this version is all about working with classes, constructors, and strings passed via the command line.
+This is Project 2 of the Appointment Book project.
+It builds on the basic command-line logic from Project 1 and adds the ability to load and save appointments from a plain-text file.

+This version emphasizes:
+  - Working with Java classes
+  - File input/output and exception handling
+  - Robust command-line argument parsing
+  - Data persistence using text files

 --------------------------------------------------